 Each year, the San Diego Housing Federation brings together the region’s housing and community development leaders and professionals for the county’s only day-long conference dedicated to building and preserving affordable homes and vibrant communities.

 San Diego Housing Federation’s Annual Affordable Housing & Community Development Conference brings together more than 500 developers, builders, architects, lenders, property managers, service providers, elected, agency officials, staff, residents, and community and business leaders to share innovative approaches to affordable housing, community, and economic development.

-Breakfast Keynote will begin with a special performance from the Voices Of Our City Choir and address by Executive Director of Housing California, Lisa Hershey.
+Breakfast Keynote will begin with a special performance from the Voices Of Our City Choir and address by Executive Director of San Diego Housing Federation, Stephen Russell.

 Conference Tracks include:

 Policy and Advocacy

 Workshop topics, timing, and keynote information will be announced when registration begins.